decentraland/documentation/content/creator/sdk7/2d-ui/onscreen-ui.md

 ))
 ```

+> Note: All of your UI elements need to be nested into the same structure, and have one single parent at the root of the structure.
+You can only call `renderUi()` once in the scene.

 ## UI Entities

 Each element in the UI must be defined as a separate `UiEntity`, wether it's an image, text, an invisible alignment box, etc. Just like in the scene's 3d space, each `UiEntity` has its own components to give it a position, color, etc.